rainshowerLabs/blutgang/README.md

 *tba*

-## Notes on the license and contributing
+## Notes on the license

 Blutgang is libre software licensed under the AGPL-3.0 license.
-It will *always* be free for non-commerical use.
+This means that if you use blutgang for non-personal use, you are required by law to disclose the source code of blutgang, or any works based on the licensed software.
+Blutgang respects the freedom of it's users will *always* be free for non-commerical use.

+### Commercial use

-If you want to use blutgang in a comercial setting, please [reach out](https://rainshower.cloud/).
+If you want to use blutgang in a comercial setting without disclosing any source code, please [reach out](https://rainshower.cloud/).